sophomoric/maddie/README.md

 -rebecca has most recent version of app... update at madelinecann.com

 -cropping all versions of photo (maybe save different versions. but have one marked as cropped)

-- make main project photo not the first of its photos (one must set it creating a new project... then use the cropping screen)
+Smarter organization... what controller should crop the main project photo? not the api::projects... cropping controller maybe? and there should be some cropping concerns... both photo avatar and project avatar should have the same cropping logic to keep things DRY...

+CroppingController

+model can be Project or Photo or User (later)

+Add tests?